Dynamics of composite symplectic Dehn twists: The Growth of Floer cohomology groups

+\end{lem} \begin{rmk} In the case of dimension two, Dimitrov, Haiden, Katzarkov, and Kontsevich \cite{DHKK} showed that for two non-homotopic curves $\alpha$ and $\beta$ on a closed oriented surface $\Sigma_g$ of genus $g$, we have $\rk \; \HF(\alpha, \tau^n(\beta)) = I([\alpha], [\tau^n(\beta)])$.
+This result provides a connection between the Thurston classification and a classification of symplectic mapping classes based on the growth rate of Floer cohomology.

+However, in higher dimensions, finding analogues of this result has remained a long-standing challenge, as mentioned in \cite[Section 3.2.2]{Sm}.
+Our Lemma \ref{e:mhf=i} presents a non-trivial case in this direction, making the first attempt towards understanding the classification of symplectic mapping classes and their growth rates in higher dimensions. \end{rmk}

-\end{lem} To complete the proof of Theorem~\ref{thm:symrate2} the remaining task is to show that $i([\gamma_i],[\tau^n(\gamma_j)])$ grows exponentially as $n\to\infty$.
-To do this, we need some knowledge from the subject of mapping class groups, which we will present below.
+To complete the proof of Theorem~\ref{thm:symrate2} the remaining task is to show that $I([\gamma_i],[\tau^n(\gamma_j)])$ grows exponentially as $n\to\infty$.
+To do this, we apply some classical results from the construction of pseudo-Anosovs on surfaces, which we stated in Theorems \ref{thm:PA} and \ref{thm:anos}.

-By definition, a collection of isotopy classes of simple closed curves in a closed surface $S$ with genus $g\geq 2$ \emph{fills} $S$ if the complement in $S$ of the representatives in the surface is a collection of topological disks.
-(Equivalently, any simple closed curve in $S$ has positive geometric intersection with some isotopy class in the collection).
-A \emph{multicurve} in $S$ is the union of a finite collection of disjoint simple closed curves in $S$. \begin{thm}[{Penner~\cite[Theorem~3.1]{Pe}}] Let $A=\{c_1,\ldots,c_n\}$ and $B=\{d_1,\ldots,d_m\}$ be two multicurves in a surface $S$ which fill $S$.
-Then any composition of positive powers of Dehn twists $T_{c_i}$ along $c_i$ and negative powers of Dehn twists $T_{d_j}$ along $d_j$ is pseudo-Anosov, where each $c_i$ and $d_j$ appears at least once. \end{thm}